arsalanmubeen/openai-quickstart_withCodexandDelle-python/README.md

 # OpenAI API Quickstart - Python example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This description highlights that the repository provides a quickstart guide for working with OpenAI's Codex and DALL·E models in Python.
+It mentions the use of the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework, indicating that the project involves building web applications or services using these AI models.

 ## Setup